-Thurston County will identify specific supportive services and affordable housing development activities that it will support with HOME ARP funds by issuing a Request for Proposals (RFP).
-The RFP that the County will issue to allocate HOME ARP funds will indicate that all eligible service activities and affordable housing development projects will be considered.
-It is Thurston County's intent to fund a range of activities that ensure that all eligible qualifying populations have access to at least one funded activity.
-Because of the wide range of needs and gaps identified, Thurston County does not want to pre-determine or limit the proposals received under its RFP.
+Thurston County will identify specific affordable housing development activities that it will support with HOME ARP funds by issuing two Request for Proposals (RFP).
+The RFPs that the County will issue to allocate HOME ARP funds will indicate that all eligible affordable housing development projects will be considered.
+It is Thurston County's intent to fund at least one project that can serve all eligible populations to ensure that all eligible qualifying populations have access to at least one funded activity.
+Because of the wide range of needs and gaps identified, Thurston County does not want to pre-determine or limit the proposals received under its RFPs.